maxcine-cloud/SMLM-2/README.md

 # SMLM-2

-​	We developed a deep biological language learning model SMLM-2, based on DNABERT (Yanrong Ji, Zhihan Zhou, Han Liu, Ramana V Davuluri, DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome, Bioinformatics, 2021;, btab083, https://doi.org/10.1093/bioinformatics/btab083).
+​We developed a deep biological language learning model SMLM-2, based on DNABERT (Yanrong Ji, Zhihan Zhou, Han Liu, Ramana V Davuluri, DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome, Bioinformatics, 2021;, btab083, https://doi.org/10.1093/bioinformatics/btab083).
 The common information of DNA sequence pre-trained language model is transferred to modeling synonymous mutations.
 SMLM-2 is a framework trained on biological sequence data combined with hand-craft features of epSMic-2, aiming to measure the impact of synonymous mutations by learning potential feature space representations.

-​	We provides source codes of SMLM-2 based on the DNABERT model and usage examples.
+​We provides source codes of SMLM-2 based on the DNABERT model and usage examples.
 Pre-trained and fine-tuned models are derived from the DNABERT.

 ## Environment setup